12 Must-Track Customer Retention Metrics for Growth (2023)

 Total MRR churn in a month / Total MRR at the start of the month * 100

-As per investor Alexander Bruehl, “if the Gross MRR Churn is above 1% to 2%, there seems to be an issue with the product or the ROI [return on investment] story.”
+As per investor Alexander Bruehl, “If the Gross MRR Churn is above 1% to 2%, there seems to be an issue with the product or the ROI [return on investment] story.”

-Alex Bruehl
+Alexander Bruehl

 “Lots of churn definitions out there.
 It all boils down to a low Gross MRR Churn as this number indicates if a business is healthy.
 Net MRR can be 'improved' by expansion and new logos, but if the Gross MRR Churn is above 1-2% there seems to be an issue with the product or the ROI story.”